 261 Commonwealth was designed by Shaw and Shaw, architects, and built in 1880-1881 by Vinal & Dodge, builders, as the home of banker Walter Hunnewell and his wife, Jane Appleton (Peele) Hunnewell.
 They had lived at 303 Dartmouth during the 1880-1881 winter season.
 They also maintained a home in Wellesley.

-After his death, 261 Commonwealth was the home of his unmarried children, Francis Welles Hunnewell, Louisa Hunnewell, and Arnold Welles Hunnewell.
+After his death, 261 Commonwealth continued to be the home of his three unmarried children: Francis, Louisa, and Arnold Hunnewell.

 Francis Hunnewell, who was Secretary to the Corporation of Harvard University, and his sister, Louisa, continued to live at 261 Commonwealth until about 1937, when they made Wellesley their year-round home.
-Francis W. and Louisa Hunnewell are shown as the owners on the 1928 and 1938 Bromley maps, and were the assessed owners through 1944.
+They continued to own 261 Commonwealth.

 261 Commonwealth was shown as vacant in the 1938-1945 City Directories.

-The property changed hands and in May of 1978 was purchased by Kevin O’Reilly, trustee of the O’Hara Trust for Real Estate.
+On May 15, 1978, 261 Commonwealth was purchased from J. Linzee Coolidge by Kevin O’Reilly, trustee of the O’Hara Trust for Real Estate.
 In October of 1978, he filed for (and subsequently received) permission to legalize the occupancy as eleven apartments.
-And in December of 1978, he converted the property into eleven condominium units, the 261 Commonwealth Condominium.
+On December 4, 1978, he converted the property into eleven condominium units, the 261 Commonwealth Condominium.